 Struggling to recognize sins is common due to pride, fear, or spiritual neglect.
 Many minimize “small” sins, overlooking their cumulative impact on the soul.

-Prayer, reflection, and a Catholic confession guide for adults can illuminate these blind spots.
+Prayer, reflection, and a Catholic confession guide for adults can uncover blind spots.
 Confession is a process of development rather than perfection.

 Minimizing Small Sins

-Minimizing them can also create a false sense of spiritual complacency, making it harder to recognize areas needing improvement.
+Minimizing them can create a false sense of spiritual comfort.
+This makes it harder to see where improvement is needed.

 See also Hidden Desires Your Subconscious Won’t Admit – Until Now!